Cersei Will Marry Another Villain, Says This

 Cersei is, at long last, on the Iron Throne.
 Though she might have preferred a different route than her last child taking a header out of a castle window, we suppose she’ll have to take it.
 But how will she hang onto the thing now that she has it?

-Redditor Sam_Stark theorises that Cersei can consolidate her power by marrying Euron Greyjoy.
+Redditor Sam_Stark theorizes that Cersei can consolidate her power by marrying Euron Greyjoy.

 “Although Euron did set out to build those 1000 ships for Dany, I could see him pivoting fairly easy to team Cersei now that she's queen and he has no other figure to back,” Sam_Stark writes.
 “This would mean that Cersei not only has the biggest Navy in Westeros to defend the Blackwater from Dany, but she would also have the backing of the Lannister Army and the White Cloaks.”